S4-NetQuest/biodigital-standard-activity/README.md

 The URLs for loading these scripts will be available through https://www.jsdelivr.com/

-This activity is for programatically changing biodigital chapters with Storyine triggers.
+This activity is for programmatically changing biodigital chapters with Storyine triggers.